Frequently Asked Questions

 Our Pin Batteries contain Lithium, which is classed as a dangerous good, therefore some countries and shipping carriers cannot accept them.
-If a shipping option does not display for you, this means that carrier will not take these items.
-Some carriers will not deliver at all countries, if you are in one of the following countries, you may encounter problems with importing this items;
+If you are in one of the following countries, you may encounter problems with importing this item;

 Website terms and conditions for http://www.bareconductive.com

 These terms and conditions (the “Terms”) govern your use of http://www.bareconductive.com (the “Website”).